Apollo 11: 50th anniversary

-As part of the festival, a projection of the 363 ft tall Saturn V rocket was displayed on the east face of the 555 ft tall Washington Monument from July 16 through the 20th from 9:30 pm until 11:30 pm (EDT).
-The program also included a 17-minute show that combined full-motion video projected on the Washington Monument to recreate the assembly and launch of the Saturn V rocket.
+As part of the festival, a projection of the 363 ft tall Saturn V rocket was displayed on the east face of the 555 ft tall Washington Monument from July 16 to the 20th from 9:30 pm until 11:30 pm (EDT).
+The program included a 17-minute show that combined full-motion video projected on the Washington Monument to recreate the assembly and launch of the Saturn V rocket.

 The projection was joined by a 40 ft wide recreation of the Kennedy Space Center countdown clock and two large video screens showing archival footage to recreate the time leading up to the moon landing.
 There were three shows per night on July 19–20, with the last show on Saturday, delayed slightly so the portion where Armstrong first set foot on the Moon would happen exactly 50 years to the second after the actual event.

 On July 19, 2019, the Google Doodle paid tribute to the Apollo 11 Moon landing, complete with a link to an animated YouTube video with voiceover by astronaut Michael Collins.

 Aldrin, Collins, and Armstrong's sons were hosted by President Donald Trump in the Oval Office.